Bitola Municipality

 Bitola (Битола [ˈbitɔɫa]) is a municipality in the southern part of North Macedonia.
-Bitola is also the name of the city where the municipal seat is found.
+Bitola is also the name of the city where the municipal seat is located.
 The municipality is located in the Pelagonia Statistical Region.

 Geography

-The municipality of Bitola borders Demir Hisar Municipality to the north, Mogila Municipality to the northeast, Resen Municipality to the west, Novaci to the southeast and Greece to the south.
+The municipality of Bitola borders the Demir Hisar Municipality to the north, the Mogila Municipality to the northeast, the Resen Municipality to the west, the Novaci Municipality to the southeast and Greece to the south.

-The municipality extends through the Pelagonia valley reaching the highest points of Baba Mountain.
+The municipality extends through the Pelagonia Valley, reaching the highest points of the Baba Mountain.
 The Black River runs through the municipality.

 Demographics

-The population of the municipality in 2002 was 105,644.
+In 2002 the population of the municipality together with Mogila and Novaci was 105,644.

-By the 2003 territorial division of the republic, the rural Bistrica Municipality and Capari Municipality were attached to Bitola Municipality.
-Without these two municipalities the population of the municipality was 86,176 according to the national census of 1994, and 86,480 at the last census.
+By the 2003 territorial division of the Republic, the rural Bistrica Municipality and Capari Municipality were annexed to the Bitola Municipality.
+Without these two municipalities the population of the municipality was 86,176, according to the national census of 1994, and 86,480 at the last census.
 The population of the defunct Bistrica Municipality in 1994 was 5,779, and according to the last census was 5,042.
 The population of the former Capari Municipality in 1994 was 1,793, and according to the last census was 1,424.

 Inhabited places

-The number of the inhabited places in the municipality is 66.
-There is one city and 65 villages.
+The number of inhabited places in the municipality is 69.
+There is one city and 68 villages.